Blossoms (band)

-Blossoms are an English pop band from Stockport, Greater Manchester, England.
-Formed in 2013, the band consists of Tom Ogden (lead vocals, guitar), Charlie Salt (bass, backing vocals), Josh Dewhurst (lead guitar, percussion), Joe Donovan (drums) and Myles Kellock (keyboards, synthesizer, backing vocals).
+Blossoms are an English indie rock band from Stockport, Greater Manchester, England.
+Formed in 2013, the band consists of Tom Ogden (lead vocals, guitar), Charlie Salt (bass guitar, backing vocals), Josh Dewhurst (lead guitar, percussion), Joe Donovan (drums) and Myles Kellock (keyboards, synthesizer, backing vocals).

-They were on the BBC's Sound Of new music list for 2016 where they finished in fourth place.
-They were one of only two guitar bands on the list, alongside Rat Boy.
-Blossoms' self-titled debut album was one of the twelve albums nominated for the Mercury Music Prize in 2017.
+They were on the BBC's Sound Of new music list for 2016, finishing in fourth place.
+Blossoms' self-titled debut album was one of the twelve LPs nominated for the Mercury Music Prize in 2017.
 That same year, they were nominated for British Breakthrough Act at the Brit Awards.